Public transport gathers a lot of people in confined spaces and and this creates a special need to take good care of each other to prevent infection.

 If you do travel by bus, train or metro, you should:

-- Travel outside normal rush hours, where the system is the most crowded.
+- If possible travel outside normal rush hours, where the system is the most crowded.

-- If a train or station is full wait until a train with more room arrives - or find alternative transportion.
+- If a train or station is full wait until a train with more room arrives.

 - Follow the Danish Health Authorities guidelines for prevention of infection: